Dev-Sams1012/Dev-Sams1012/README.md

 - Hi, my name is @Dev-Sams1012
 - 👀 I'm interested in games, music and good food!
-- I'm currently learning Python, Html and CSS
+- I'm currently learning Python 🐍
-- 📫 How to contact me:
+- 📫 How to contact me: @samuel.au.ab
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: a TV fell on my head when I was a kid hahaha